-Okay, you’re an expat in Europe.
-It’s almost summer.
-It’s time to head out for fun, sun and adventure.
+Okay, you’re an expat in Europe and it’s summer …. time to head out for fun, sun and adventure.
 Last year, Dispatches told you how to go skiing without getting stuck on the autobahn, or spending days stuck at airports.

 Increasingly, the trickiest part of travel is choosing the right airport to reduce travel time.
 There are, of course, private airports such as Cannes Mandelieu where – if you’re a billionaire who doesn’t want to mingle with the hoi polloi – you can land your Gulfstream G-650.
 But the rest of us … we’re flying coach.